LEOconnell/ABS-API-Vignette/ABS_API_Vignette.md

     ##  1152   :  3
     ##  (Other):804

 The chart below shows the firm distribution by 2 digit NAICS sector.
+The chart below shows the number of firms operating by industry sector.
+Some of the largest sectors have the largest firm populations include sector 54 (Professional Scientific and Techical Services, 23 - Construction, and 62 Healthcare for returned data.

 ``` r
 #Firm Population by Sector